exis-io/exis-io.github.io/pages/appliances/Core-Appliances.md

 * When the edge node receives a message for a suspended appliance it should inform the launcher.
 The launcher wakes the appliance and alerts the node.
 Message is then delivered.
 * Agents cannot timeout within the time it takes to wake an appliance.
 ** Agents may have to receive a WAIT command.

-##### Requirements
-Holds a list of all launchable appliances: their names and whatever is needed to execute the appliance.

-Some heavily authenticated party can edit this list (owner.)
-Agents can request this list.

-An agent can [[inject|Injection]] an appliance through an endpoint exposed by the launcher.

-Can put instances of appliances to sleep.

-Can kill instances of appliances.